Reda R. Mankbadi

-Reda R. Mankbadi is the founding Dean of the Engineering College at Embry-Riddle Aeronautical University.
+Reda R. Mankbadi is an Egyptian-American scientist, who is the founding Dean of the Engineering College at Embry-Riddle Aeronautical University.
 He is a former NASA senior scientist at NASA's Glenn Research Center and a Fellow of the NASA Lewis Research Academy.
 Mankbadi has published over 150 scientific papers.

 Early life and education

 Mankbadi grew up in a Coptic Christian household between Cairo and Upper Egypt.
 He first attended Franciscan Catholic School but then transferred to public schools.
 He received a BS degree in Engineering from Cairo University.

 Mankbadi earned his PhD in engineering from Brown University in 1979.

 Career

 Early in his career, Mankbadi served as a professor at Cairo University and Rutgers University.
 While teaching at Rutgers University, Mankbadi received the Rutgers University Faculty Merit Fellowship for Excellence in Teaching in 1984.

 Mankbadi was a Fulbright scholar in 1986.
 In 1986, he also served as a Visiting Associate Professor at Brown University.
 In the following year, he served as a Visiting Associate Professor at the University of Karlsruhe in Germany.

 In 1988, Mankbadi was awarded the Presidential Medal of Science and Arts of the First Order in Egypt.

 Eventually, Mankbadi served as a senior scientist at NASA's Glenn Research Center.
 He was also appointed a fellow of the NASA Lewis Research Academy in 1990.
 He then became an Affiliated Professor at the Ohio Aerospace Institute.
 From 1996 to 1999, Mankbadi was named an Ohio Board of Regents Professor.

 Mankbadi became the Founding Dean of the Engineering College at Embry-Riddle Aeronautical University in 2002.
 He continues to serve at Embry-Riddle as a distinguished professor of aeronautical engineering.

 In 2008, Mankbadi co-founded the Florida Center for Advanced Aero-Propulsion (FCAAP), which was established by Embry-Riddle Aeronautical University in collaboration with Florida State University, the University of Central Florida, and the University of Florida.
-He currently serves as the ERAU Director for FCAAP.
+He currently serves as the ERAU director for FCAAP.